SensorsINI/v2e/README.md

 of over 800X and the 220k frames that needed to be produced for DVS modeling.

 We advise using the _--stop_ option for trial run before starting a long conversion.

-## Installation
+## Using v2e in Google CoLab
 If you don't want to install, try [opening v2e in google colab](https://colab.research.google.com/drive/1czx-GJnx-UkhFVBbfoACLVZs8cYlcr_M?usp=sharing).

+## Local Installation
+There are 3 general steps
+1. Make a _conda_ environment
+2. Install _pytoch_ and other _conda_ distributed packages to this environment
+3. Install the rest of the packages and _v2e_ to the conda enviroment with _pip_.

+_pip_ is needed because some packages are not availble from the conda repositories.
+It is important to go in this order because _conda_ in general is not aware of _pip_ installs.

 ### Make conda environment
-Install v2e to a separate Python environment such as `conda` environment:
+Install _v2e_ to a separate Python environment such as `conda` environment:

 ```bash
 conda create -n v2e python=3.9  # create a new environment
 conda activate v2e  # activate the environment
 ```
-### Ensure you have CUDA enabled GPU-accelerated pytorch
+### Ensure you have CUDA enabled GPU-accelerated _pytorch_
 See https://pytorch.org/get-started/locally/ to generate the correct conda install command to enable GPU-accelerated CUDA.
 On windows 10, for example, this tool generated the following command
 ```